weekplan/www/_posts/2018-07-06-habit-3-first-things-first.md

 After identifying those interruptions in your daily workflow or important activities, you can apply a very simple yet effective method for eliminating them – the Pomodoro Timer.

-There are many apps based on this Italian time management method (Week Plan has included it in its features as well), but in order to familiarize yourself with it, you can [try this simple website](https://tomato-timer.com/) that doesn’t require you to install any piece of software to your computer.
+There are many apps based on this Italian time management method, but in order to familiarize yourself with it, you can [try this simple website](https://tomato-timer.com/) that doesn’t require you to install any piece of software to your computer.

 ![](/assets/images/uploads/FireShot Capture 055 - TomatoTimer - https___tomato-timer.com_.png)